-The article is done together with Melu – Public Sport Magazine.
+This article is done together with Melu – Public Sport Magazine.
 Photography and words by talented Justus Hirvi and Vans Nordic Team Manager Nikolai Alin.
 All images are shot with iPhone 8 and Black Eye Pro lenses.
-You can shop the products here.

 It was Aron Buzas, Swedish Vans-rider, who popped the question to Justus Hirvi, our photographer on our trip to Gran Canaria.
 Obviously, Aron has a point in there.
 Usually, Justus is carrying his Canon everywhere but this trip looks different; “real” camera has been hiding in the bottom of Justus’ backpack almost since day one.